aajais/wb-serverless-stack/docs/narrative.md

 ![Weave Compare evaluations view with a radar chart, per-metric bar charts, and a metrics table of execution_match scores with deltas](screenshots/compare_evals.png)
 *Compare evaluations: a baseline pass against four later ones, with the `execution_match` scorer (`exact` / `non_trivial` / `had_error`), latency, and token counts shown as a radar, per-metric bars, and a delta table.*

-## 8. What we'd do next

-- **Schema linking**: rather than dump 30 tables of schema text, retrieve the top-K tables for each question.
-Cuts prompt cost ~10×, often *improves* accuracy.
-- **Multi-turn with execution feedback**: let the model see "your query errored with `no such column foo`" and retry.
-Same sandbox primitive, multiple `@weave.op` calls per trajectory.
-- **DPO on the rollout pairs**: every step produces K rollouts per prompt with reward ∈ {0,1}.
-The (winner, loser) pairs are free DPO data.
-Easier supervision than GRPO.

-## 9. Reproducing this
+## 8. Reproducing this

 Everything is in the repo, and the headline path needs **zero infrastructure of your own**: `python -m src.train_serverless` drives the whole loop against Serverless RL, W&B Inference, and Sandboxes (preview access required).

-That's the takeaway: an end-to-end RL finetune — training, inference, execution rewards, eval, and tracing — running entirely on CoreWeave through Weights & Biases, with nothing to provision.
+That's the takeaway: an end-to-end RL finetune: training, inference, execution rewards, eval, and tracing running entirely on CoreWeave through Weights & Biases, with nothing to provision.

 See [`README.md`](../README.md) for the quickstart.